-Stay prepared during your time studying at SACI in Florence.
+Stay prepared during your time studying at SACI.
 We help you through the process of acquiring Italian Health Insurance.

 The Italian government requires that all students with a student visa (Fall and Spring Semester, Academic Year, MFA, MA, and Post-Bac students) be covered by health insurance during their entire length of stay in Italy.
 You will be asked to provide proof of your insurance coverage when you apply for your visa pre-departure, and your Permit of Stay during Orientation.

 It is required that you carry the minimum of 30,000 Euros, or $50,000, coverage with an insurance company that includes emergency medical and repatriation insurance in Italy and the Schengen region.
 If your current US insurance policy meets these requirements, you must bring with you to Italy proof of coverage, including your name, amounts of coverage, and valid dates (the expiration date is particularly important in proving that you are covered until the end of your stay in Italy).

 Although not required, students attending Summer I, Summer II, Summer Venice, and Full Summer programs may also be interested in purchasing health insurance.